Discrete and continuous symmetries in monotone Floer theory: Abstract

 \section{Abstract}

-This paper studies the self-Floer theory of a monotone Lagrangian submanifold $L$ of a closed symplectic manifold $X$ in the presence of various kinds of symmetry.
-First we consider the group $\symp(X, L)$ of symplectomorphisms of $X$ preserving $L$ setwise, and extend its action on the Oh spectral sequence to coefficients of arbitrary characteristic, working over an enriched Novikov ring.
-This imposes constraints on the differentials in the spectral sequence which force them to vanish in certain situations.
-We then specialise to the case where $(X, L)$ is $K$-homogeneous for a compact Lie group $K$, and compute the image of low codimension $K$-invariant subvarieties of $X$ under the length zero closed--open string map.
-These techniques are combined to study a family of $\PSU(n)$-homogeneous Lagrangians in products of projective spaces, which exhibit some unusual properties: in particular we obtain non-displaceable monotone Lagrangians which are narrow in a strong sense.
-We also discuss examples involving Perutz's symplectic Gysin sequence, quilt functors, periodicity in gradings, and symplectic reduction.
-We make use of $B$-fields and the general notion of local system introduced by Zapolsky, which we develop in an appendix.
+This paper studies the self-Floer theory of a monotone Lagrangian submanifold $L$ of a symplectic manifold $X$ in the presence of various kinds of symmetry.
+First we suppose $L$ is $K$-homogeneous and compute the image of low codimension $K$-invariant subvarieties of $X$ under the length-zero closed--open string map.
+Next we consider the group $\symp(X, L)$ of symplectomorphisms of $X$ preserving $L$ setwise, and extend its action on the Oh spectral sequence to coefficients of arbitrary characteristic, incorporating its action on the classes of holomorphic discs.
+This imposes constraints on the differentials which force them to vanish in certain situations.
+These techniques are combined to study a family of homogeneous Lagrangians in products of projective spaces, which exhibit some unusual properties.